 Is society threatened by the idea of their “manly men” incorporating feminine ideals into their ever day lifestyle?

 Are men wearing rompers the big issue here?
-Or is it men loosing their masculinity?
+Or is it men losing their masculinity?

 I’m sure we all have seen Tweets, Facebook posts, and Instagram posts from our friends and family on the debate.
 I’ve seen some people I follow on Instagram say things like, “My husband better not even think about coming home in a romper.”